+- Students will submit a background check and drug screen.
+The link to complete the screening process is: https://mycb.castlebranch.com/; Package Code UH46: Further instructions will be found in the Tevera application process. - 4.
 Students will submit proof of student liability insurance that is active upon the start of their practicum experience.
 The American Counseling Association and the American School Counselor Association provides masters student members with complimentary liability insurance to utilize.
 More information can be found on their websites.
-If a student is using a different insurance carrier, check with the P & I Coordinator to ensure it is acceptable.

 Note: Students are responsible for keeping up to date liability insurance documents in Tevera for both themselves & their site supervisor(s).
 Practicum and internship hours cannot be counted if the student or site supervisor's insurance has lapsed.